erromu/minibone/README.md

 ## Contribution

-- Feel free to clone this repository, and send any pull request.
+- Feel free to clone this repository, and send any pull requests.
 - Add issues if something is not working as expected.